TE1: Planting standard hedgerow tree

 • use irregular spacing to create a more natural landscape – look at the local landscape to see what is appropriate

-The biggest threat to young hedgerow trees is flailing.
+The biggest threat to young hedgerow trees is management of the rest of the hedgerow by ‘flailing’.
 Hand-trimming a hedge 1m either side of young trees is an effective way to make them more visible.
-Also warn machine operators to look out for them.
+You can also tag them with tape to make them visible.
+You should ask machine operators to avoid the trees when cutting.

 Published 2 April 2015